-- Two referee reports (30%): Each week one paper will be proposed for a referee report (due weeks 2 and 4, or 3 and 5).
+• Two referee reports (30%): Each week one paper will be proposed for a referee report (due weeks 2 and 4, or 3 and 5).
 Students are expected to critically evaluate the paper refereed, and write a 2-page long report.

-In the off-weeks, a précis (short subjective summary) of the paper is asked instead, not evaluated but still required. - Replication/extension of one of the papers discussed in class (30%). - Final exam (40%): 1-hour closed-book evaluation.
+In the off-weeks, a précis (short subjective summary) of the paper is asked instead, not evaluated but still required.

+- Replication/extension of one of the papers discussed in class (40%).
+Please clear the paper you have picked with me (unless it is one of those suggested for replication) by week 4. - Final exam (30%): 1-hour closed-book evaluation.